ayushgarg-ag/Sudoku-Solver-Mobile-App/README.md

 + Input any valid Sudoku and the solver will create a correct solution that follows all Sudoku rules.
 The solution will return very quickly, even to the world’s hardest Sudoku!

 ### Options
-+ The "Undo" and "Redo" buttons revert changes made on the grid to simplify the process and quickly fix errors in their inputs
++ The *"Undo"* and *"Redo"* buttons revert changes made on the grid to simplify the process and quickly fix errors in their inputs
-+ The "Clear" button erases all inputted numbers in case the user would like to restart the process of inputting
++ The *"Clear"* button erases all inputted numbers in case the user would like to restart the process of inputting
-+ The "Delete" button erases an inputted number in a selected cell if an error has been made while inputting
++ The *"Delete"* button erases an inputted number in a selected cell if an error has been made while inputting

 ### Menu
 + The menu icon at the top left of the screen can be clicked to open the side menu, which showcases three separate pages to which users can navigate
-+ Each page includes the menu icon for ease of accessibility
++ Each page includes the menu icon for ease of access

 <a id="files"></a>